SimaoAbranches/Elementos_project/Project1/docs/task3_eda.md

 ### 4. Effect of each categorical variable on the target

-For each categorical variable I made a boxplot of the target grouped by the category, and I also computed the mean weight change per group.
+For each categorical variable we made a boxplot of the target grouped by the category, and I also computed the mean weight change per group.

 ## Main findings